• Skip to primary navigation

 • Cover with a lid and allow to boil for 8 to 10 minutes until the potatoes are soft enough to mash.

-• Drain through a colander then return to the saucepan pan and add butter and cream.
+• Drain the potatoes through a colander, return them to the saucepan pan and add butter and cream.

 • Mash with a potato masher, or use a potato ricer, until the potatoes are free from lumps.
 Then set the potatoes aside until you are ready to use them.